Amar Patnaik

-Amar Patnaik is a former Indian Audit and Accounts Service (IA&AS) officer under the Comptroller & Auditor General (CAG) of India and former Principal Accountant General (PAG) of Sikkim, Odisha, West Bengal, and Kerala.
-He opted for voluntary retirement, nine years before completion of his service and joined Biju Janata Dal in the presence of party president and CM Naveen Patnaik on 29 August 2018.
-Since 28 June 2019, he is the member of the Parliament of India representing Odisha in the Rajya Sabha and general secretary of the BJD Parliamentary Party office, the upper house.
+Dr Amar Patnaik is an Indian lawyer, public policy expert, author, former Member of Parliament and a former Indian Audit and Accounts Service (IA&AS) officer under the Comptroller & Auditor General (CAG) of India and former Principal Accountant General (PAG) of Sikkim, Odisha, West Bengal, and Kerala.
+He opted for voluntary retirement in 2018, nine years before completion of his service career and joined the Biju Janata Dal (BJD) in the presence of party president and then Chief Minister Shri Naveen Patnaik on 29 August 2018 with a mission to give back to Odisha and Odias.
+From June 2019 to April 2024, he was a Member of the Parliament (MP) of India representing Odisha in the Rajya Sabha, the Upper House and also the General Secretary of the Biju Janata Dal Parliamentary Party Office at Delhi.
+He served as a Member of Parliament in the Rajya Sabha representing Odisha from 28 June 2019 to 3 April 2024. and general secretary of the BJD Parliamentary Party office, the upper house.
 He heads the IT-Wing and is also a spokesperson of Biju Janata Dal.

+Patnaik is a regular columnist on public policy, governance and technology for several Indian newspapers and digital publications.
 Patnaik is an academic and author, and is a regular columnist in several leading newspapers and digital platforms.
 Currently, he practices law in various courts and tribunals, particularly the NCLTs, NGT, the Electricity Regulatory Authorities etc. He advises clients on privacy, data protection, technology and corporate and government affairs.

 As an MP, he is a part of the Department-related Parliamentary Standing Committee on Finance for the third year in a row, a member of the Parliamentary Consultative Committee on Forest, Environment and Climate Change for the third year and a Member of the Rajya Sabha Committee on Sub-ordinate Legislation.
 He was a member of the Joint Committee of Parliament on the Personal Data Protection Bill, 2019 and the ad-hoc Committee of Rajya Sabha to study the issue of pornography on social media and its effect on children and society as a whole.

 He is currently a member of the Joint Parliamentary Committee on the Bio-diversity Bill, 2021.